paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-12-05-styleguides_for_the_web.md

 ---
 ## The Auteur Theory of Design

-At this year’s dConstruct conference, John Gruber talked about his ‘[Auteur Theory of Design][1]’.
+At this year’s dConstruct conference, John Gruber talked about his [Auteur Theory of Design][1].
 This states that:

 > The quality of any collaborative creative endeavour tends to approach the level of taste of whoever has control